National Geographic Explorer and Bestselling Author Helen Thayer Presents Inspiring Programs for Corporate and Civic Groups

 - The Explorer's Club awarded Helen the Vancouver Award for Excellence in Exploration.

-Her Books: A bestselling author, Helen writes about her explorations in the books: Polar Dream, 3 Among the Wolves, Walking the Gobi.
+Her Books: A bestselling author, Helen writes about her explorations in the books: Polar Dream, 3 Among the Wolves, Walking the Gobi, and her newest Charlie The Hero by my Side.
 Her books have been translated into nine languages.

 Her future goals: Helen will continue to explore the remote corners of the world and create educational material for students, kindergarten to grade twelve, based on her adventures.